OctopusDeploy/docs/docs/octopus-rest-api/tentacle.exe-command-line/create-instance.md

 description: Using the Tentacle.exe command line executable to register a new instance of the Tentacle service.
 ---

-Registers a new instance of the Tentacle service
+Registers a new instance of the Tentacle service.

 **Create instance options**